jbouwh/omnikdatalogger/scripts/proxy/README.md

 ### Run the docker container

-The following command will pull the `Docker` image, mount the `config.ini` and create the `Docker` container.
+The following command will pull the `Docker` image, mount the `config.yaml` (current directory) and create the `Docker` container.

 ```
-$ docker run --name omnikdataloggerproxy -d -v ${PWD}/config.ini:/config.ini -p 10004:10004 --name omnikdataloggerproxy jbouwh/omnikdataloggerproxy:latest
+$ docker run --name omnikdataloggerproxy -d -v ${PWD}/config.yaml:/config.yaml -p 10004:10004 --name omnikdataloggerproxy jbouwh/omnikdataloggerproxy:latest
 ```

 I also added a `docker-compose.yml` that can be used.
-Run it at the folder where your `config.ini` file resites.
+Run it at the folder where your `config.yaml` file resites.
+It is still possible to use `config.ini` files as well.
+This option is decrepated now.

 So, doing exactly the same ... but using `docker-compose`: